-As a creative writing major, you’ll take liberal arts courses and write across a wide range of genres like poetry, fiction, drama and screenwriting.
-You’ll also get the chance to write and to work on University publications, including Polaris Literary Magazine, ONU’s undergraduate literary magazine; the Northern Review, ONU’s newspaper; and The English Department Newsletter.
+As a creative writing major, you’ll take liberal arts courses and write across a wide range of genres like poetry, fiction, drama and creative nonfiction.
+You’ll also get the chance to write and to work on University publications, including Polaris, ONU’s undergraduate literary magazine; the Northern Review, ONU’s newspaper; and Aurora, ONU's journal of undergraduate research.

-Upon graduation, you’ll have everything you need for success – advanced writing skills, a portfolio of work, savvy “real-world” skills like teamwork and leadership, and confidence.
+Upon graduation, you’ll have everything you need for success – advanced writing skills, a portfolio of work, savvy “real-world” skills like teamwork, leadership, and confidence.
 You’ll be ready to flex your creative muscles wherever your career takes you!

 Your senior year, you’ll complete a yearlong capstone project – the crowning glory of your four years at ONU.
 Projects range from a collection of poetry to chapters in a novel, from a nonfiction memoir to the creation of a website.
 You’ll create a draft of your project, submit it to a team of faculty reviewers, and complete revisions based on feedback.
 In the end, you’ll have a completed work worthy of accolades.